Showing posts sorted by date for query Oakridge. Sort by relevance Show all posts

 Oakridge Park mall in Vancouver

-https://dailyhive.com/vancouver/vancouver-oakridge-park-mall-opening While shopping online can be a great convience, going to a mall can still be a nice tactile experience.
+https://dailyhive.com/vancouver/vancouver-oakridge-park-mall-opening While shopping online can be a great convenience, going to a mall can still be a nice tactile experience.
 Had the horrible Covid shutdown gone on for another year, people would have been more conditioned to order things online and perhaps even have to ask AI for permission to go out anywhere.

 Despite feeble attempts to the moon and Mars, most of humanity is confined to the Earth.
 That doesn't mean that the planet should ever become an AI run prison.
 However, things like a World Carbon Credit Score, a Personal Compliance Score and having to seek permission from AI to go anywhere, would be the epitome of a Sci-Fi dystopian story being imposed upon the MA$$E$.